reoneo97/vae-playground/README.md

 ## Model Training

+You can train the VAE models by using `train.py` and editing the `config.yaml` file.

 ### Docker

 The Docker container contains model checkpoints that are too large to upload onto github.
-You can run this using:
+By downloading the docker image you

 ```bash
 ```